cyphar/filepath-securejoin/README.md

   these symlinks will **not** be expanded lexically (`filepath.Clean` is not called on the input before processing).

-* Non-existant path components are unaffected by `SecureJoin` (similar to `filepath.EvalSymlinks`'s semantics).
+* Non-existent path components are unaffected by `SecureJoin` (similar to `filepath.EvalSymlinks`'s semantics).

 * The returned path will always be `filepath.Clean`ed and thus not contain any